People's Democratic Alliance (Nagaland)

 The People's Democratic Alliance (formerly United Democratic Alliance) is a state-level political alliance in the Indian state of Nagaland.

 Background

 In the run-up to the 2018 Nagaland Legislative Assembly election, the ruling Naga People's Front split over whether to continue its coalition with the Bharatiya Janata Party.
 A rebel group led by former chief minister Neiphiu Rio created the Nationalist Democratic Progressive Party, and the NDPP and BJP contested the election in alliance.
 They won the election, and formed a coalition government under Rio, with the NPF serving as the opposition.
 The government was called the People's Democratic Alliance.

 In the 2023 Nagaland Legislative Assembly election, the ruling Nationalist Democratic Progressive Party and Bharatiya Janata Party alliance secured a comfortable majority and Neiphiu Rio was re-elected as chief minister.
-Later, all parties joined the government, making Nagaland oppositionless state.
+Later, all parties joined the government, making Nagaland an oppositionless state.
 Later in 2025, the NDPP merged with NPF.